ProjectIgnis/Distribution/README.md

 		* Yosenju
 		* ZEXAL Weapon
 		* Zoodiac
+	* Known bugs:
+		* The AI is not smart, misplaying a lot, which include but is not limited to negating its own monsters, targetting the same cards with removal effects, attacking monsters with higher ATK, etc.
+		* Some actions that require selection, like Advanced Ritual Art, might cause the AI to hang on forever.

 * Added a basic hand test mode accessible in deck edit, in the `Test Hand` button, to play out a combo via a puzzle.
 	* Includes a "Restart" option.